electrikmilk/cherrilang.org/language/standard/documents.md

 ### Change Case to Lowercase

-Change case of `text` to lowercase.
+Change the case of `text` to lowercase.

 ```
 lowercase(text)